vercel/modelfusion/docs/guide/util/retry.md

 ## Usage

 By default, API calls use a retry strategy with a maximum of 3 tries and an exponential backoff of initially 2000 ms and a backoff factor of 2.

-You can configure different retry strategies on models, either in the constructor or as function call parameters.
+You can configure different retry strategies on API configurations.

 ### retryWithExponentialBackoff